YassGan/Movies_Recommender__FastAPI_NextJs/README.md

 ## 7. Conclusion

 This movie recommendation system project based on the Singular Value Decomposition (SVD) algorithm implemented a complete application combining aspects of machine learning, backend development with Python/FastAPI, and frontend development with React/Next.js.

+For a better understanding, you may read this documentation with figures: https://drive.google.com/file/d/1hgZPTKOVXIS-eTN7XV5EI0-zPtG75syL/view?usp=sharing